Mariners vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have been the underdog just one time in the past 10 contests and lost that game.
+- In nine games as the favorite over the last 10 matchups, the Mariners have a record of 5-4.

-- When it comes to the total, the Mariners and their foes are 4-6-0 in their last 10 contests.
+- When it comes to hitting the over, the Mariners and their opponents are 5-5-0 in their last 10 games with a total.

-- The Mariners' previous 10 games have not had a spread posted by oddsmakers.

 Mariners Betting Records & Stats

-- The Mariners have been chosen as underdogs in 29 games this year and have walked away with the win 11 times (37.9%) in those games.
+- The Mariners have been the moneyline favorite 64 total times this season.
+They've finished 35-29 in those games.

-- Seattle has a record of 1-7 when it's set as an underdog of +115 or more by sportsbooks this season.
+- Seattle has gone 27-23 when playing as moneyline favorites with odds of -135 or shorter (54% winning percentage).

-- Sportsbooks have implied with the moneyline set for this matchup that the Mariners have a 46.5% chance of pulling out a win.
+- The Mariners have an implied moneyline win probability of 57.4% in this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!